1ncipient/1ncipient/README.md

 - Software Developer Co-op @ CIBC (Sept 2023 - Apr 2024)
 <hr/>

-- 👨‍💻 Part-time developing my personal website :)
+- 👨‍💻 Part-time developing my personal website, part-time doing leetcode :)
 - 🌱 Currently learning more about full-stack web development, and the Salesforce CRM platform
 - 👯 I’m looking to collaborate on open-source projects and niche project ideas
 - 🤔 I’m looking for help with finding a Summer 2024 internship